marie-jakob/mesdt/README.md

 #> committee       4718.78           4718.8      1  0.02 0.8803103
 ```

-In this subset of our data, there is a significant effect of the
+In this subset of our data, there is neither a significant effect of the
-committee decision on discriminability, but not on response bias.
+committee decision on discriminability, nor on response bias.

 ### Step 3: Estimate marginal means